one-ware/one-ware.com/docs/one-ai/05-seminars/01-arrow-agilex3.md

 ---

 ## What to Expect:
-With the worldwide hands-on workshop by **Arrow**, the world’s largest technology distributor, you have the opportunity to:
+With the worldwide hands-on workshop by **Arrow** you have the opportunity to:

 1. **Learn about FPGA development for FREE**
 2. **Build your own ultra-efficient and high-speed AI with ONE AI**